int19h/jbomohi/dict/sumti/comments.md

 The gloss "argument" probably warrants a sense "independent variable" or something, to distinguish it from the sense meaning "dispute" or "debate"

+## 2018-04-01T03:03:51Z — krtisfranks (comment 3332, on definition 1116, in reply to 3330)

+Re: Ambiguous gloss

+jmive wrote:
+> The gloss "argument" probably warrants a sense "independent variable" or
+> something, to distinguish it from the sense meaning "dispute" or "debate"

+Agreed.
+But this is part of the official word list (and is an extremely important gismu), and so I am hesitant to change it.